 Photo in Social Media

 You should always use a standard chronological resume layout.
-You probably have heard about functional resumes and competency-based resumes and stuff like that.
+You probably have heard about functional format and competency-based CV and stuff like that.
 But you should keep it simple and easy for the recruiter to get the necessary information quickly.
 So what are must-have components?

 For example, you have a mission to grow social impact through engaging community experiences.
 This is someone going for a community manager role for a social enterprise.